snimmagadda1/s11a.com/content/03-11-2023/index.md

 time: "5 min"
 ---

 We will explore one of the essential features of Cosmos DB - pagination and continuation tokens.
-Below is a robust & practical implementation for using continuation tokens using the [JavaScript server-side SDK](https://github.com/Azure/azure-cosmosdb-js-server/) to define the procedure and the [Java client SDK](https://github.com/Azure/azure-cosmosdb-java) to execute it.
+Below is a brief look at a robust & practical implementation for using continuation tokens in a stored procedure.
+We will use the [JavaScript server-side SDK](https://github.com/Azure/azure-cosmosdb-js-server/) to define the procedure and the [Java client SDK](https://github.com/Azure/azure-cosmosdb-java) to execute it.

 ## Prerequisites